letsdiscodev/docs.letsdisco.dev/docs/exhaustive-documentation/crons.md

 }
 ```

-## Basic Examples
+## Useful Examples

-Here are a few basic examples of `crontab` notation to get you started:
+Here are a few useful examples of `crontab` notation to get you started:
 ```json
 {
     "version": "1.0",